 Just TRY to say the name of this dish 10 times in a row REAL fast.
 I dare ya!
 Betcha can’t!
 This dish was so easy to put together and the flavor is really quite nice.
 The sweet raisins really compliment the spice mixture in this and BOTH round out the somewhat musty taste chard has.
 Both my husband and I liked this combo!
 I used unsweetened Thompson raisins, but you could also use unsweetened Golden raisins.
 They have almost exactly the same nutritional information.
 This dish is definitely acceptable for a Paleo-Primal dietary program but is not suitable on the Atkins program until the higher fruits rung of the OWL carb ladder in Pre-Maintenance/Maintenance.
 If you’re still on Atkins Induction, you could omit the raisins and still enjoy this dish.
 I served this with browned pork chops and a tasty yellow squash casserole.
 I think dish would also enhance a variety of grilled seafood entrees.

-¼ c. unsweetened raisins (dark or golden), soaked in warm water to plump
+¼ c. unsweetened raisins (dark or golden), soaked in warm water (less to cut carbs)

 3 oz. bacon (no-sugar), chopped